Kwame Kilpatrick

 Kwame Malik Kilpatrick (born June 8, 1970) is an American former politician who served as the 72nd mayor of Detroit from 2002 to 2008.
-A member of the Democratic Party, he previously represented the 9th district in the Michigan House of Representatives from 1997 to 2002.
+A former member of the Democratic Party, he previously represented the 9th district in the Michigan House of Representatives from 1997 to 2002.
 Kilpatrick resigned as mayor in September 2008 after being convicted of perjury and obstruction of justice.
 He was sentenced to four months in jail and was released on probation after serving 99 days.

-In May 2010, Kilpatrick was sentenced to eighteen months to five years in state prison for violating his probation, and served time at the Oaks Correctional Facility in northwest Michigan.
+In 2010, Kilpatrick was sentenced to eighteen months to five years in state prison for violating his probation, and served time at the Oaks Correctional Facility in northwest Michigan.
 In March 2013, he was convicted on 24 federal felony counts, including mail fraud, wire fraud, and racketeering.
-In October 2013, Kilpatrick was sentenced to 28 years in federal prison, and was incarcerated at the Federal Correctional Institution in El Reno, Oklahoma.
-On January 20, 2021, after Kilpatrick served 76 months of his 336-month sentence, president Donald Trump commuted his sentence and Kilpatrick was released from prison.
+In October 2013, Kilpatrick was sentenced to 28 years in prison, and was incarcerated at the Federal Correctional Institution in El Reno, Oklahoma.
+In 2021, president Donald Trump commuted his sentence and Kilpatrick was released from prison.

 Early life, education, and family

 Kwame Malik Kilpatrick was born June 8, 1970, to Bernard Kilpatrick and Carolyn Cheeks Kilpatrick.
 His parents divorced in 1981.
 Kilpatrick attended Detroit's Cass Technical High School and graduated from Florida A&M University with a Bachelor of Science degree in political science in 1992.
 While at FAMU, he played football under NFL Hall of Famer Ken Riley as an offensive tackle and was team captain.
 On September 9, 1995, he married Carlita Poles in Detroit.
 They have three children together, Jalil, Jonas, and Jelani.
-In 1999 he received a Juris Doctor from Detroit College of Law-Michigan State University He has a sister Ayanna and a half-sister, Diarra.
+In 1999 he received a Juris Doctor from Detroit College of Law-Michigan State University He has a sister Ayanna and a half-sister, Diarra Kilpatrick, who is an actor and producer.

 Kilpatrick's mother Carolyn was a career politician, representing Detroit in Michigan House of Representatives from 1979 to 1996 and serving in the United States House of Representatives for Michigan's 13th congressional district from 1996 to 2010.
 She was not re-elected to office because she lost her primary election in August 2010 to State Senator Hansen Clarke.
 NPR and CBS News both noted that throughout her re-election campaign, Carolyn was dogged by questions about Kilpatrick following his tenure as mayor of Detroit.

 Kilpatrick's father Bernard was a semi-professional basketball player and politician.
 He was elected to the Wayne County Commission, served as head of Wayne County Health and Human Services Department from 1989 to 2002, and as chief of staff to former Wayne County Executive Edward H. McNamara.
 Later he operated a Detroit consulting firm called Maestro Associates.

 Kilpatrick filed for divorce from Carlita in 2018.
 In July 2021 he married Laticia Maria McGee at Historic Little Rock Missionary Baptist Church in Detroit.